Banacek: Premise

-Banacek's rival and some-time love interest Carlie Kirkland (Christine Belford), and another insurance investigator/rival Fennyman/Henry DeWitt (Linden Chiles).
+Banacek's rival and sometime love interest Carlie Kirkland (Christine Belford), and another insurance investigator/rival Fennyman/Henry DeWitt (Linden Chiles).

 Banacek lives on historic Beacon Hill in Boston.
 While he has a limousine and driver, he also owns and sometimes drives an antique 1941 Packard convertible.
 Both vehicles are equipped with mobile radio telephones at a time when such devices are uncommon and expensive.
 Banacek is intelligent, well-educated, cultured, and suave.
-An unapologetic ladies' man who enjoys the company of beautiful women, he is also street-smart and can engage in hand-to-hand combat when the need arises; in one episode he mentions having learned combat judo in the Marine Corps, which is probably a reference to George Peppard's two-year enlistment in the Marine Corps, being discharged at the rank of Corporal.
+An unapologetic ladies' man who enjoys the company of beautiful women, he is also street-smart and can engage in hand-to-hand combat when the need arises; in one episode he mentions having learned judo in the Marine Corps, which is probably a reference to George Peppard's two-year enlistment in the Marine Corps, being discharged at the rank of corporal.
 He grew up in Scollay Square and a childhood acquaintance described him as the neighborhood jock who excelled in all sports.
-For recreation he jogs, plays squash, engages in weekend touch football and sculling on the Charles River.
+For recreation he jogs, plays squash, engages in weekend touch football, and sculling on the Charles River.